-HUD defines the "service area or neighborhood" of the project as an area within one mile of a Section 3 project.
-If there are fewer than 5,000 people within one mile, then within a circle centered on the Section 3 project that includes at least 5,000 people. [§ 75.5, page 148]
+HUD defines the "service area or neighborhood" of a project as an area within one mile of the Section 3 project.
+If there are fewer than 5,000 people within one mile, then within a circle centered on the Section 3 project that includes at least 5,000 people.